How to create an instance

 charm-dev latest A development and testing environment for charmers

-docker latest A Docker environment with Portainer and related tools
+docker 0.4 A Docker environment with Portainer and related tools

 minikube latest minikube is local Kubernetes

-To launch an instance with a specific image, pass the image name or alias to multipass launch:
+To launch an instance with a specific image, include the image name or alias in the command, for example multipass launch jammy:

 Launched: tenacious-mink

-multipass info confirms that we’ve launched an instance of the selected image.
+multipass info tenacious-mink confirms that we’ve launched an instance of the selected image.

 Name: tenacious-mink